 Day 1 – Ancient Valencia

-Welcome to historical Valencia.
-A city that is split into the old and new city.
+Welcome to Valencia, a city that is split into old and new.
 Spend your first day soaking up the history of the charming old town on foot.
-Start your morning early to avoid the crowds and make sure to grab yourself a typical Spanish breakfast of โtostada con tomateโ to gain energy for your day ahead.
+Start your morning early to avoid the crowds and make sure to grab yourself a typical Spanish breakfast of ‘tostada con tomate’ to gain energy for your day ahead.

 1. Eat Your Way Through the Central Market